Make this Oven Pork Chop recipe in less than 20 minutes and have this delicious, juicy and tender pork chop for dinner tonight!

 - Butter — I like using grass-fed butter.
 If you are on a whole30 diet, you can easily swap the butter for ghee for the same results!

-How do I cook bone in pork chops in the oven?
+How to cook Bone In pork chops in the oven

 - First, preheat oven to 375°F and then pat dry your pork chops with a paper towel.
 Next, season pork chops with salt, black pepper, Italian seasoning, paprika and garlic powder or any other spice you have on hand.
 The possibility is endless here 😉